 Discuss routine activities.
 Turn household chores and errands into teachable moments.
 Describe what you’re doing as you bake a cake or go shopping for school supplies.
 Talk through bathtime or getting dressed.
 What do you do when brushing teeth?
 Talk about all the tools you are using (toothbrush, toothpaste, water) and let them explore the ideas.

 Sing and dance.
 Children enjoy sounds and movement.
 My son is obsessed with songs and has specific ones in a particular order that we must do even before bedtime.
 Music also makes lessons more memorable and demonstrates the rhythm of language.
 Focus on repetitive lyrics and funny tunes.
+Singing and dancing is also a great sensory input activity that helps tremendously with speech development.

 Share stories.
 Make up stories with your children and have them help create stories too.
 Use names of family members and other familiar information to make the stories more relatable.